TemidoRocha/crwn-clothing/README.md

 - function connect(mapStateToProps?, mapDispatchToProps?, mergeProps?, options?)

   2.3. reselect - https://www.npmjs.com/package/reselect
+  A selector is a function that accepts Redux state as an argument and returns data that is derived from that state.
+Selectors can provide performance optimizations to your application and can also help you encapsulate your global state tree.
+If your application is growing large and unwieldy, you may benefit from creating your own selectors or using a library such as Reselect, which utilizes memoized selectors.

 - Selectors can compute derived data, allowing Redux to store the minimal possible state.
 - Selectors are efficient.
 A selector is not recomputed unless one of its arguments changes.